RoadieHQ/marketing-site/content/docs/integrations/github-discovery/index.md

 `-` in the place of branch it means the configured default branch in the repository.
 ```

-5. Press `SAVE`
-6. Press `APPLY & RESTART` This will restart your instance it can take a couple of seconds.

 ## Confirming it worked